daronphang/programming-resources/cloud-computing/AWS/services/networking/networking.md

 ## AWS Network Firewall

 Protects your entire VPC from Layer 3 to Layer 7.
 Provides deep packet inspection and intrusion detection.
+An alternative to using GLB with third party appliances.

 You can inspect, in any direction:

 - VPC to VPC traffic
 - Outbound to internet